What should come first in a med tech project? Product development or documentation?

 Of course, if your initial work is just validating some basic and fundamental ideas about the medical application or feasibility of a particular product, it might be worth holding back on producing documentation.

-But if you’ve got to the point where you are working full time on your idea, and if you’ve assembled a team to do so, you should definitely be working on the documentation as part of your process and looking to organise it in a way that will help you further down the road with manufacture and licensing.
+But if you’ve got to the point where you are working full time on your idea, and if you’ve assembled a team to do so, you should definitely be working on the documentation as part of your process and looking to organise it in a way that will help you further down the road with the manufacture and licensing.

 Should you bother with a DMS?